PROSPECTIVE MAKERS

 We’d love to see what you’re making!

 It’s been a tough transition so far, but we’re excited about this new space — excited that Good Day Shop did not have to go into hibernation just because our time at 725 8th Street came to an end.
-It is our sincerest hope that you will not feel too discouraged by our current “rejection” of your application, & will continue to find ways to remain part of our creative community through visiting the space & participating in events we host & co-host at the shop & elsewhere around town!
+It is our sincerest hope that you will not feel too discouraged by our current “rejection” of your application, & will continue to find ways to remain part of our creative community through visiting the space & participating in events we host & co-host at the shop, in our studio space next door, & elsewhere around town!

 *I noticed an asterisk when you mentioned “no new applications.”
 What’s that about?

 Yes, thanks for asking!
 What you should know is we are not removing the application from the website.
 You’re still welcome to submit work.
-It’s just that we will not be prioritizing monitoring new applications during this era, & will not be responding with rejections, either; you’ll only hear from us about your application if we’re completely blown away by your work & feel we absolutely must find a way to fit you into the shop, This means most people who submit an application will not receive any sort of response, which we understand is likely to feel crummy.
+It’s just that we will not be prioritizing monitoring new applications during this era, & will not be responding with rejections, either; you’ll only hear from us about your application if we’re completely blown away by your work & feel we absolutely must find a way to fit you into the shop, This means most people who submit an application will not receive any sort of response, which we understand won’t feel fantastic.
 We have to be realistic about where we need to focus right now in order to support the business & give it the best chance of continued survival during this challenging transitional period.
-This is still a very new & incredibly small operation, so not every aspect of the business is able to be the top priority at all times.
-As we adjust to 1/5 as much space at 1.5X the monthly rental rate, work is more demanding than ever.
-New applications can’t make the list of priorities right now, but it does remain true that we are genuinely, wholeheartedly excited to see your work, & if we find it truly, deeply compelling, we will do what we can to find a way to welcome you into the team of makers selling at Good Day Shop.
+As we adjust to a much smaller space with higher rent and far fewer customers, work is now more demanding than ever.
+New applications can’t make the list of priorities at the moment, but it does remain true that we are genuinely, wholeheartedly excited to see your work, & if we find it truly, deeply compelling, we will do what we can to find a way to welcome you into the team of makers selling at Good Day Shop.
 The vast majority of makers, however, will have to continue to exercise patience during our time on H Street.
-We are sincerely sorry for the disappointment, & really, really hope you can understand our position.
+We are sincerely sorry for the disappointment, & really hope you can understand our position.

 What does selling at Good Day Shop even entail?

 What has changed is it used to be the case that we didn’t require makers to come collect every month — checks could roll over & accrue for a few months if makers so chose — but in the running-a-tighter-ship era we’ve entered since the relocation, we now require all makers to set foot in the shop at least once a month.
 This is primarily because we also now require stock minimums to ensure we’re maximizing the small space, so makers must monitor their inventory diligently.
 All these details will be spelled out explicitly in maker contracts that everyone will need to sign when consigning their work to the shop, so please don’t feel too mystified by the vague reference to the concept here.
-For makers already selling at Good Day Shop, we’ll continue to make our transition together gradually; for newcomers, none of this is really likely to be relevant because we simply don’t have the capacity to take in new work at this time.
-That said, we believe in full disclosure & don’t ever want to leave anyone in the dark, so that’s why we’re sharing the info!
+For makers already selling at Good Day Shop, we’ll continue to make our transition together gradually.

 Stained glass art, especially if it can hang in a window &/or if it serves a practical function